matafokka/ezforum/README.md

 1. Create an account for creator:
    1. Register a new user using ezforum.
    1. Change it's rank to 0 in the database.

+# FAQ
+## I've got a long error stack trace.
+1. Add `-DANTLR_USE_DIRECT_CLASS_LOADING=true` to server's java_opts and try again.
+1. Check text below.
+If it doesn't help, there's a problem with your server, sorry, you're on your own now :(

+## I've got problems with locales.
+Check `pom.xml` for comments, there's explanation.